rishabhsheth/TheLanguageOfMarkets/README.md

 ![VADER Transcript Boxplot with stock returns from 1-,3-, and 5-Days before and after](visualization/VADER/VADER_boxplot_qa.png)
 *All plots had the same distribution with VADER*

-These results suggest that sentiment classification—regardless of model—does not correspond to distinguishable differences in short-term price movements.
+These results suggest that sentiment classification, regardless of model, does not correspond to distinguishable differences in short-term price movements.

 ---